 Although it’s possible to make an early withdrawal from a Fundrise investment, there are some rules to consider.
-First, these withdrawals can only take place quarterly and they are not eligible until a minimum investment period of 90 days has passed.
+First, these withdrawals can only take place quarterly, and they’re not eligible until a minimum investment period of 90 days has passed.

-When you make an early withdrawal during the first five years of the initial investment, you will incur a 1% fee on the distributed amount.
-After five years have elapsed, the withdrawal fee is not incurred at all.
+When you make an early withdrawal during the first five years of the initial investment, you’ll incur a 1% fee on the distributed amount.
+After five years have elapsed, there is no withdrawal fee.

-But, Fundrise has warned investors that quarterly withdrawals are not guaranteed and they are only allowed with sufficient free cash in the account to cover the withdrawal amount.
+But, Fundrise has warned investors that quarterly withdrawals are not guaranteed, and they’re only allowed with sufficient free cash in the account to cover the withdrawal amount.
 That means, if too many investors are trying to withdraw, Fundrise has the right to decline early withdrawal requests.

-Withdrawals can be unavailable or limited during business downturns due to a lack of new investments and greater early withdrawal demand from others on the platform.
+Withdrawals can be unavailable or limited during business downturns due to a lack of new investments and greater early withdrawal demand from others on the real estate crowdfunding platform.